-The American Studies Association invites members to advertise possible sessions for the 2014 annual meeting to be held November 6-9: at the Westin Bonaventure, Los Angeles, CA. Interested members are invited to examine these abstracts and contact the authors to construct session proposals for the 2014 Annual Meeting.
+The American Studies Association invites members to advertise possible sessions for the 2015 annual meeting to be held October 8-11, 2015, Toronto, Canada.
+Interested members are invited to examine these abstracts and contact the authors to construct session proposals for the 2015 Annual Meeting.

 These proposed abstracts are an excellent way for both established scholars working in new fields and graduate students seeking panel members to find and network with interested colleagues.